BMTBalazsBiro/PipelineWithSonar/README.md

     -   By default it's: **20**

-    -   You might need to increase this number, if the 'CommitHash' found in the org's custom setting is 'too old'.
-It can happen, when you merge 'too many' commits to the target branch, and the pipeline fails, so the last successfully deployed commit hash is not updated in the target org
+    -   You might need to increase this number, the last tagged commit 'too old'.
+It can happen, when you merge 'too many' commits to the target branch, without deployment.

 Resources:
 ==========